Start9Labs/spark-wallet-startos/docs/instructions.md

 ## Dependencies

-Spark requires c-lightning to be installed and running on the EMbassy in order to function.
+Spark requires c-lightning to be installed and running on the Embassy in order to function.

 ## Usage Instructions